ChristopherA/intro-mac-command-line/part1-basics.md

 COMPUTERNAME:~ USERNAME$
 ```

 A path beginning with `.`  means relative to the current working directory.
 In effect `ls .` is the same as `ls`.
-There are times when you absolutely want a path to be relative to where you are currently, use the `.` form.
+If you absolutely want a path to be relative to where you are currently, use the `.` form.

 The * and ?
 Wildcards
 ---------------------